- Where to stay

 Västerbotten

 Svansele Wilderness Center, on the other hand, serves up a range of accommodations where the wilderness camp is the largest and most unique.
 Located in the middle of a pine forest, with no electricity or running water and 100 torches as the only light source when night falls, this is an authentic wilderness experience.
-Svansele Wilderness Center has invested in electrical snowmobiles, and their goal is to become completely self-sufficient.
+Svansele Wilderness Center has invested in electrical snowmobiles, aiming to become self-sufficient.

 Copperhill Mountain Lodge